 Had some yogurt with a handful of chocoltae cheerios mixed in :) It was tasty! lol I just found out apples have caffeine!posted over 4 years ago

 I’m late on this, but definitely crackers & peanut butter are great!
-And it fills you up quick.posted almost 4 years ago
+And it fills you up quick.posted about 4 years ago

 I always take a spoon full of peanut butter but try celery and peanut butter it might sound weird but it is good!
 Also Apples and peanut butter is good!Peanut butter and bananas is also great!posted almost 4 years ago